There Are Numerous Reasons To Establish Paternity

 In order to contest paternity of a child born in wedlock or to establish paternity of a child born out of wedlock, it may be necessary to undergo a genetic marker test, also known as a DNA paternity test.
 Our attorneys are committed to protecting fathers’ rights and can advise you on your legal rights and responsibilities related to family issues before, during and after your legal proceedings.
-Call our firm at 800-441-7573 to meet with us in Charlestown or Middlesex County if you have questions about how to proceed.
+Call our firm at 800-441-7573 to meet with us in Boston or Middlesex County if you have questions about how to proceed.

 In Massachusetts, the status of non-biological parents in same-sex relationships requires special considerations.
 It is important to establish a legal relationship between parent and child as soon as possible.
 Your rights and responsibilities may differ depending upon how your child becomes a part of your family, the status of your relationship with your partner, and whether or not these issues were addressed in an agreement made before the marriage.

 We encourage couples to contact our office during the early stages of their relationship when considering expanding their families.
-Our Charlestown paternity lawyers can advise couples even if they have not yet made firm plans to have children.
+Our Boston paternity lawyers can advise couples even if they have not yet made firm plans to have children.
 Without establishing a legal relationship with your child, you could run the risk of being a legal stranger.

 Make It Official

 Although there is room within Massachusetts law to recognize de facto parents despite the fact that they may not be legally related to a child through adoption, biology or marriage, it is possible to avoid these legal quandaries by establishing custodial rights as soon as you take on the responsibilities of parenthood.